skye2k2/clashjs/README.md

 {
   info: {
     name: 'javierbyte',
-    style: 2 // one of the 6 styles (0 to 5)
+    style: 2 // one of the 111 styles (0 to 110) see Rocket icon in game for list of styles },
-  },
   ai: function(playerState, enemiesStates, gameEnvironment) {
     // think...